DOMA Implications for Illinois Small Businesses

 The checklist above is an outline of future changes for all businesses to make.
 Besides the changes employers are going to have to make in light of Windsor, there are still many unclear issues surrounding this Supreme Court ruling.
 The impact of the Court’s ruling in Windsor is extremely broad, and it will affect hundreds of laws and regulations.
 One thing is for sure, based on the DOMA ruling, companies will need to carefully examine and evaluate their employee benefit plans.

-If you are an employer and have questions concerning the implications of the recent Supreme Court Ruling on your small business, please contact the law office of Bellas & Wachowski at (800) 825-9260.
+If you are an employer and have questions concerning the implications of the recent Supreme Court Ruling on your small business, please contact Bellas & Wachowski – Attorneys at Law at (800) 825-9260.